 If you can’t find an easy answer, contact your host and request an upgrade to PHP.

 If you find that your site is running PHP5, especially PHP 5.2-5.5, which no longer receive security updates, you might want to start questioning the quality of your host.
 A managed WordPress host should provide PHP7 by default, and free SSL.
-If yours does not, we recommend and use Pantheon, WPEngine, SiteGround or A2 hosting.
+If yours does not, we recommend and use Pantheon, WPEngine, SiteGround, A2 hosting, or Kinsta.

 WordPress unfortunately does not provide any way to prevent sites that have a bad version of PHP from updating.
 There is a proposal to add this feature to WordPress core.
 At this time, there are no developers able to develop this, rather complex feature.
 I wish we could invest in this feature, but we do not have the resources.